A Hopeless Case

 A Hopeless Case (Ein hoffnungsloser Fall) is a 1939 German comedy film directed by Erich Engel and starring Jenny Jugo, Karl Ludwig Diehl and Hannes Stelzer.

 The film's sets were designed by Karl Weber.

 Synopsis

 A determined female medical student at Berlin University resists the advances of her professor, single-mindedly concentrating on her chosen profession.
-She then sails to Argentina with her true love, fellow student who the Professor has arranged to be sent there to try and get out of the way.
+She then sails to Argentina with her true love, a fellow student who the Professor has arranged to be sent there to try and get him out of the way.